Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 • A critical mass of operators who are already on Discord (the chicken-and-egg problem)

-• Clear purpose beyond "another place to chat" — why should an operator open Discord instead of their Facebook group?
+• Clear purpose beyond "another place to chat" - a reason for an operator to open it alongside the groups they already use

-Until then, operators are better served by platforms designed around how they actually work and communicate.
+In the meantime, many operators find the most value in platforms designed around how they actually work and communicate.

 Join a community built for food truck operators ->